 Stop being loyal to big companies, shop around, and save hundreds of dollars on your cell phone bill.

-Republic Wireless offers a great deal on cell phone services, and I recommend them.
-They have great customer service, and it’s a reliable service.
+Republic Wireless offers a great deal on cell phone services, they have excellent customer service, and it’s a reliable service.
 I traveled around the country and continued to have services anywhere I went.

 Want a cheaper service?

-In 2020, I made the switch to Tello Mobile, and I love it!
-Is Tello Mobile cheaper than Republic Wireless?
+In 2020, I switched to Tello Mobile, and I love it!
+But is Tello Mobile cheaper than Republic Wireless?